-Component 4b outlines a monitoring and reporting system for social, environment and other impacts of increased forest cover resulting from implementation of REDD+ activities.
+Component 4b outlines development of a monitoring and reporting system for social, environmental and governance impacts of increased forest cover resulting from implementation of REDD+ activities.
 Component 4b builds on the Strategic Environmental and Social Assessment (SESA) described in component 2d.
-The SESA will use participatory processes and diagnostic tools to identify potential social and environmental impacts associated with reducing deforestation and degradation and will generate baseline information which can be used for monitoring.
-The Environment and Social Management Framework (ESFM) elements of the SESA will provide the basis for for defining and monitoring an action plan to mitigate risks related specifically to WB safeguard policies.
-Liberia has also indicated an interest in developing and applying REDD+ Social & Environmental Standards.
-These standards could provide a framework and a participatory process for monitoring of social and environmental benefits and impacts, including governance.
+The SESA will use participatory processes and diagnostic tools to identify potential social and environmental impacts associated with reducing deforestation and degradation and feed back to help to strengthen the design of REDD+ activities.
+The SESA will help to identify likely positive and negative impacts which can guide the identification of indicators for on-going monitoring.
+The Environment and Social Management Framework (ESMF) elements of the SESA will provide the basis for defining and monitoring an action plan to mitigate risks related specifically to WB safeguard policies.
+Liberia has also indicated an interest in developing and applying the REDD+ Social & Environmental Standards (REDD+ SES) that have been developed with facilitation by CARE and the Climate, Community and Biodiversity Alliance (CCBA).
+These standards were developed through a series of stakeholder workshops including in Liberia and provide a framework of key issues to be addressed to ensure high social and environmental performance of REDD+ activities in Liberia.
+Using the REDD+ SES involves the definition of country-specific indicators through a participatory multi-stakeholder process and development of an assessment process including information collection, review by stakeholders and transparent reporting.
+The standards provide a framework and participatory process for monitoring of social and environmental benefits and impacts, including governance.